-The council will be given some additional discretionary funds so that we can support people who do not meet the government’s eligibility criteria.
+The council has been given some additional discretionary funds so that we can support people who do not meet the Government’s eligibility criteria.

 When considering whether a Discretionary Support Payment should be made, the claimant must instead meet the following criteria:

 - They are not currently in receipt of Universal Credit, Working Tax Credit, Employment and Support Allowance (Income Based), Job Seekers Allowance (Income Based), Income Support, Housing Benefit and/or Pension Credit

 - Will face severe demonstrable financial hardship, as a direct result of not being able to work whilst self-isolating and unable to pay essential bills

 - Will usually have maximum earnings of no more than £250 (£500 per couple) before tax per week (with a lower limit of £80 and would normally work 16 hours a week.
 Please note that the full household expenditure will be taken into account when assessing any applications).